-Climate and energy-relevant information for all Swiss residential buildings can now be seen on the federal government's geoportal.
+The interactive CO2 calculator for buildings provides climate and energy-relevant information for all Swiss residential buildings.
 It is possible to estimate for all buildings how much CO2 is emitted under standard conditions.
 This creates transparency around climate and energy policy in the buildings sector and contributes to achieving Swiss climate targets.
 Under Switzerland's long-term climate strategy, the country's building stock should have net-zero CO2 emissions by 2050.

 In Switzerland, the building stock accounts for around a third of the country's CO2 emissions.
 Reductions in this area are key to achieving climate targets.